 10. How do you pronounce OwyheeStar?

 11. Can I visit OwyheeStar?

 We would love always to be open for a visit; however, it is not possible.
 We do grant visits.
 First, you must have completed the OwyheeStar Formal Application process and be approved.
 Secondly, you must work around our availability and schedule.

 For more information on our current status, please click here!

 12. Are both parents onsite?

 Yes, we own both the sire and the dam for each litter.
 On two previous occasions, we used a borrowed Stud that we returned to the owner.
 We do not foresee doing this again; however, it could happen.
 By the way, you might be interested to know that the grandparents are in some instances in residence.

 Stud service would be similar to breeding rights.
 A like-minded experienced breeder is someone we could consider helping in this manner.
-However, is not typical practical.
+However, is not typically practical.
 There are many considerations prior to making such an arrangement–disease and health screening is at the top of the list.
 There are sexually transmitted diseases that could have the potential to cause sterility.
 Bringing one of these diseases on the property would most likely affect your entire population–it could wipe out our entire breeding program.
-Beyond the risk of disease, there are responsibilities and relationships that come into play.
-It is a complex situation.
+Beyond the risk of illness–responsibilities and relationships that come into play.
+It is a complicated situation.